PauloCanaveira/project/README.md

 ## Reference Cow Weights

 Animal birth size, growth rate and final weight is dependent on the cow's breed and sex.
-The most common cow breeds found in Portugal have been caractherised by the Portuguese Environment Agency.
+The most common cow breeds found in Portugal have been characterised by the Portuguese Environment Agency.
 Each breed/sex is characterised by its weight at:
 - W_00: weight at birth
 - W_04: weight at 4 months